 Kaplan’s research interests include campaign coverage on local TV news; the effects of public health messages in entertainment; the use of narrative to communicate science; and the impact of the attention economy on democracy.

 He brings to USC Annenberg an uncommonly diverse background.
 In the Carter Administration, after serving as executive assistant to the U.S. Commissioner of Education, Kaplan became Vice President Walter F. Mondale’s chief speechwriter.
 As deputy campaign manager of Mondale’s presidential race, he directed the campaign’s speechwriting, issues and research operations.

-He worked at Walt Disney Studios for 12 years, both as vice president of production for live-action feature films, and as a screenwriter and producer.
-He has credits on The Distinguished Gentleman, starring Eddie Murphy, a political comedy which he wrote and executive produced; Noises Off, directed by Peter Bogdanovich, which he adapted for the screen from Michael Frayn’s farce; and the action-adventure MAX Q, produced by Jerry Bruckheimer.
+He also worked at Walt Disney Studios for 12 years, first as vice president of production for live-action feature films, and then as a screenwriter and producer.
+He has credits on The Distinguished Gentleman, starring Eddie Murphy, a political comedy he wrote and executive produced; Noises Off, directed by Peter Bogdanovich, which he adapted for the screen from Michael Frayn’s farce; and the action-adventure MAX Q, produced by Jerry Bruckheimer.